 Hyperbolic Stretching is a rising star in the world of “next best thing” in fitness programming.
 The gender-specific program is based on the idea that full-body flexibility can be transformed in four weeks (eight minutes per day!) and that men and women need different stretching techniques to achieve their fitness goals.
 The program boasts that it is suitable for novices and experts.
+But is it legit as it sounds?

 Generally — albeit without any actual scientific basis — stretching is considered a cornerstone of any good fitness routine.
 For decades, fitness gurus have preached the value of stretching despite the lack of evidence that it warms muscles up, decreases pain, or improves recovery.